amyfrancis-science/amyfrancis-blog/_posts/2026-03-15-great-science-needs-more-than-scientists.md

   <p class="exp-body">This one was different - no competition, no winning team, just a group of researchers brought together to work on a difficult problem over a week.
 Without a competitive frame, the collaboration became more openly exploratory.
 People were more willing to say they did not understand something, more willing to follow a line of thinking into territory they were not expert in.
 What I remember most is the quality of the scientific conversations - particularly the ones that happened when someone from outside the domain asked a question that the domain experts had stopped asking because they assumed they knew the answer.</p>
 </div>

-Three different settings, three different problems, three different team compositions.
-The same underlying dynamic: the most useful contributions often came from people who were not the deepest experts in the relevant field.
+Three different settings, three different problems, and three different team compositions.
+Nevertheless, the most useful contributions often came from people who were not the deepest experts in the relevant field.

 ## What diversity of background actually does